Sex, intimacy and musculoskeletal conditions

 Note: This article was written from my perspective as a heterosexual woman in a long-term relationship.
 If you’d like to share your tips and advice about intimacy when you live with a musculoskeletal condition from a differing perspective, that we could share in another blog, we’d love to hear from you.
 Contact email@example.com

 Living with a musculoskeletal condition/s can sometimes interfere with your sex life.
-Pain, fatigue, body image issues and side effects from medications, can really interfere with this aspect of your life.
-Added to the physical and emotional effects of your condition, the everyday pressures of work/study, family, finances and COVID, can also affect your desire to be intimate.
+Pain, fatigue, body image issues and side effects from medications can really interfere with this aspect of your life.
+Added to the physical and emotional impact of your condition, the everyday pressures of work/study, family, finances and COVID, can also affect your desire to be intimate.

 If this sounds familiar, you’re not alone.
 In our report Making the Invisible Visible, we revealed that 32% of people said their condition had affected their ability to be intimate with their partner.

 The good news is there are many things you can do to overcome many of these issues and enjoy a satisfying and fulfilling sex life.

 Be open and honest with your partner about how you feel.
 Only you know what hurts – both physically and emotionally.
 Show them the positions that cause you the least pain.
 If you’re feeling sad or depressed about how your body has changed, tell them this.
 Not letting them in and not telling them what’s going on can strain your relationship.